keblu/MSGARCH/README.md

 [![Github Issues](http://githubbadges.herokuapp.com/keblu/MSGARCH/issues.svg)](https://github.com/keblu/MSGARCH/issues)

 ## Introduction
 Markov-switching GARCH models have become popular to model the structural break in the conditional variance dynamics of financial time series.
 The R package `MSGARCH` ([Ardia et al., 2016](https://ssrn.com/abstract=2845809), Ardia et al., 2017) implements Markov-switching GARCH-type models very effficiently by using C object-oriented programming techniques.
 It allows the user to perform simulations as well as Maximum Likelihood and Bayesian estimation of a very large class of Markov-switching GARCH-type models.
 Risk management tools such as Value-at-Risk and Expected-Shortfall calculations are available.
 See [Ardia et al. (2016)](https://ssrn.com/abstract=2845809) for further details.
+A large-scale empirical study is presented in [Ardia et al. (2017)](https://ssrn.com/abstract=2918413).

 ## Contents
 * MSGARCH-manual.pdf: This document is the documentation for the MSGARCH package.